Did you know that St. Patrick’s Day is this Sunday?

 I used 8-ounce cups I found at the dollar store and, to make moving them to and from the fridge easier, I lined them up onto a cookie sheet.

-Then, it’s as easy as whipping up a batch of Jell-O (which took me all of 5 minutes), then sticking the tray into the fridge to let it set.
+Then, it’s as easy as whipping up a batch of Jell-O (which took me all of 5 minutes), pouring that color into each clear cup, then sticking the tray into the fridge to let it set.

 Then repeat.
 And repeat.
 And repeat again.
 Times 6.
 Bringing on the rainbow magic.